 - Book a transfer from the airport to save time and get to your accommodation, stress-free.

-- It’s always hot in Bali, so remember to pack light, breathable clothes.
+- It’s always hot in Bali, so remember to include light, breathable clothes in your packing list.
 Make sure also to bring sunscreen, mosquito repellant, a travel adapter, and a small travel umbrella with you.

 - Visiting all the gorgeous temples is one of the top things to do in Ubud.
 With that said, it’s important to be respectful.
 Most temples require wearing a sarong and sometimes even a sash.
 While it is possible to rent sarongs at most temples, it’s a good idea to have one handy with you.
 Here’s a great one.